Stratus51/tokio_examples/notes.md

 method).
 Because that knowledge would allow me to make sure I understand how listen to the "pipes" of my I/O managers.

+And I definitely need to re read the official tutorial and examples.

 </details>